drugtrends/deaths-2019-shiny/notesOpioidAPlot.md

 Data is not available for all intent types for some opioids in the 10-year age group categories (i.e. 15-24, 25-34, etc).

-Data for intents only available for the following opioids due to small numbers:
+Data for intents not available for the following opioids due to small numbers:
-*All intent* and *Accidental intent* for *Other and unspecified opioids*.
+*Intentional intent* and *Undetermined intent* for *Other and unspecified opioids*.
-*All intent* for *Opium*.
+*Accidental intent*, *Intentional intent* and *Undetermined intent* for *Opium*.
 </small>